ashwin9999/heart-disease-classification/README.md

 # Heart disease classification

-**This structured-data project is a part of my Udemy Data Science & ML course.**

 This notebook comprises of a machine learning model that is capable of predicting if someone has a heart disease or not based on their medical attributes.
 The data is extracted from the Cleveland data from the [UCI Machine Learning repository](https://archive.ics.uci.edu/ml/datasets/heart+Disease).

 ### Data Dictionary